3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/arrays.md

 # Intro

-Yesterday you reviewed basic datatypes in Javascript.
+On Friday, you reviewed basic datatypes in Javascript.
 Strings, Integers, variables, etc. These are the building blocks of most programming languages.
 But you're limited in how high you can build without a good way of storing those datatypes.
 This is where `data structures` like Arrays and Objects are invaluable.

 ## Arrays - Demo (5 mins)